-Silicone molds are typically brightly colored baking pans that come in many shapes and sizes, made from food-safe silicone which has a soft texture but holds up in high heat.
+Silicone molds are typically brightly colored baking pans that come in many shapes and sizes, made from food-safe silicone, which has a soft texture but holds up in high heat.
 Rather than using metal pans which can be hard to remove baked goods from or which can easily rust, silicone baking molds are a really good alternative to traditional metal pans.
-They take up less storage than metal pans due to their soft texture, and also can handle extremely high oven heat, so they will suit a variety of baking needs.
+They take up less storage than metal pans due to their soft texture and can handle extremely high oven heat, so they will suit various baking needs.
 Keep reading to learn how to bake with silicone molds.

 What temperatures can silicone molds handle?

-Silicone molds are made of high-grade silicone which is built to withstand high temperatures without breaking down.
+Silicone molds are made of high-grade silicone, built to withstand high temperatures without breaking down.
 Most small silicone molds can handle temperatures up to 400 degrees F., and some may be able to handle much higher heat, so be sure to check the packaging or manufacturer’s recommendations for your particular mold.